-The Company is obliged under a written agreement to pay to Mr. Gottlieb a multiple of three times his base salary in the event of termination of his employment without cause.
-The Company decided in 1991 not to enter into such agreements in the future with its executive officers.
+The Company was obliged under a written agreement to pay to Mr. Gottlieb a multiple of three times his base salary in the event of termination of his employment without cause.
+This agreement expired in January 2001, upon his retirement as Chief Executive Officer.
+The Company determined in 1991 not to enter into such agreements in the future with its executive officers.